Closing Air Vents: Airflow and Energy-Saving Myths Busted

 Many homeowners have been led to believe that closing air vents saves energy and makes the home more comfortable.
-Unfortunately, this “tip” is anything but – closing air vents does not save energy and actually does more harm than good.
-Learn the truth behind common myths regarding your home’s air vents, from the best Cincinnati HVAC contractors.
+Unfortunately, this “tip” is anything but — closing air vents does not save energy and actually does more harm than good.
+Learn the truth behind common myths regarding your home’s air vents from the best HVAC contractors in the Cincinnati and Northern Kentucky area.

 Does Closing Vents Redirect Air?